dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2551: Supporting culture promotes community health and prosperity.
+### T2551: Supporting arts institutions benefits communities and society as a whole.

 |Support|
 |---|